lingping-fuzzy/UCI-data-correct-split/README.md

 ### Repository Contents

 - **analysis_results.csv**: A summary file listing datasets with issues of 40 datasets.
-- **UCI data correct splits.zip**: A zip file containing the correctly split datasets on 33 datasets.
+- **33 UCI data correct splits.zip**: A zip file containing the correctly split datasets on 33 datasets.
 - **problem_datasets.csv**: A file listing datasets with an issue of 2 instances in some class/label on 7 datasets
 - **40 UCI datasets.zip**:  40 UCI datasets are listed in **analysis_result.csv**, where we corrected splits for 33 datasets, and 7 datasets had a low number of instances issues that could not be fixed by the stratified split.
 - **EntireData** folder *EntireData* folder contains 121 datasets, divided into part1, part2, part3, and part4. \